efreethy/technical-docs/user-registration.md

 A single user pool is limited to 25 identity providers.

-* 25 identity providers should be more than enough to support a live launch with KSE, but as we on board new organizations we will eventually need to request an increase.
+* 25 identity providers should be more than enough to support a live launch with [customer], but as we on board new organizations we will eventually need to request an increase.
 It is still unknown how likely it is that AWS would reject this request.
 * If AWS permanently restricts us from increasing this limit, we would need to develop a strategy for partitioning a single logical enterprise user pool into multiple partitioned user pools.
 We would add more identity providers to the partitions.
 This could get hairy, and might pigeon hole us into going with approach no. 2.

 ### Implications on THE DB